Discover Hobart, Tasmania

 Where to eat and drink in Tasmania

-Throughout Tasmania you'll benefit from the local obsession for good food, craft beer and well-made wine.
+Throughout Tasmania you'll benefit from the local obsession for good food, craft beer and cool-climate wine.
+The island also has a growing number of distilleries producing world-class single malt and gin.
 While you're in Hobart, check review sites for high-performing restaurants.
-Brooke Street Pier is one of the hot spots, with several water-view eating places.
-Or for a divine dinner on Hobart's old wharf, find your way to Hunter St Precinct, near the historic Henry Jones Building, houses Peacock and Jones and Landscapes restaurants.
+Brooke Street Pier is one of the hot spots, with several water-view eating places, including Aloft with its seasonal menu of local produce and Maria for Mediterranean fare.

 Beyond Hobart there are extraordinary food experiences that are destinations in their own right.
-For example: fresh oysters at Freycinet Marine Farm, organic, free-range steak at the Black Cow Bistro in Launceston, a cooking class at the Agrarian Kitchen in New Norfolk or the legendary communal lunch at Fat Pig Farm.
+For example: fresh oysters at Freycinet Marine Farm, a cooking class at the Agrarian Kitchen in New Norfolk or a paddock-to-plate long table feast featuring ethically produced pork at Fork it Farm.

 Outdoor activities and Tasmanian wildlife

-The best way to appreciate Tasmania's unique natural environment is on foot.
-The island has over 2,800 kms of walking tracks organised into more than 880 specific hikes.
+The best way to appreciate Tasmania's unique natural environment is on foot, because 40% of the island is protected as national parks, reserves and UNESCO World Heritage areas.
+In total, the island has over 2,800 kms of walking tracks organised into more than 880 specific hikes.
+Here are some of the best day walks:

-Multi-day walks include the six-day Overland Track, which includes Cradle Mountain; the four-day Walls of Jerusalem Circuit, an alpine adventure with landforms of biblical proportions; and the incredible four-day Three Capes Track, from Port Arthur to Fortescue Bay.
-If you want some luxury with your hiking, the Bay of Fire Lodge Walk is all about open fires, amazing food and wine, romantic wilderness lodges and four days of walking through an outrageously-beautiful coastal landscape.
+Multi-day walks include the six-day 65km Overland Track, which starts in Cradle Valley; the four-day Walls of Jerusalem Circuit, an alpine adventure with landforms of biblical proportions; and the incredible four-day Three Capes Track that skirts the edges of Australia's highest sea cliffs on Turrakana -Tasman Peninsula.

-While you'll probably encounter various forms of Tasmanian wildlife during your hikes, the elusive Tasmanian devil is a nocturnal creature that's unlikely to show up on the path in front of you.
+While you'll probably encounter various forms of Tasmanian wildlife during your hikes – including wallabies, wombats, pademelons and echnidnas - the elusive Tasmanian devil is a nocturnal creature that's unlikely to show up on the path in front of you.
 To see Tassie's most famous little beast, visit a sanctuary to meet a group of breeding devils and quolls that are helping to repopulate the island's carnivorous marsupial population.
 Watching a group of devils feed is truly hair-raising.

 See our top 10 things to do in Tasmania.